Background of the Spanish Civil War: The "black biennium"

 The war minister, Diego Hidalgo wanted General Franco to lead the troops.
 However, President Alcalá-Zamora, aware of Franco's monarchist sympathies, opted to send General López Ochoa to Asturias to lead the government forces; hoping that his reputation as a loyal Republican would minimize the bloodshed.
 Franco was put in informal command of the military effort against the revolt.

 Government troops, some brought in from Spain's Army of Africa, killed men, women and children and carried out summary executions after the main cities of Asturias were retaken.
 About 1,000 workers were killed, with about 250 government soldiers left dead.
 Atrocities were carried out by both sides.
 The failed rising in Asturias marked the effective end of the Republic.
 Months of retaliation and repression followed; torture was used on political prisoners.
 Even moderate reformists within the CEDA became sidelined.
 The two generals in charge of the campaign, Franco and Manuel Goded Llopis, were seen as heroes.
 Azaña was unsuccessfully made out to be a revolutionary criminal by his right-wing opponents.
 Gil Robles once again prompted a cabinet collapse, and five positions in Lerroux's new government were conceded to CEDA, including one awarded to Gil Robles himself.
 Farm workers' wages were halved, and the military was purged of republican members and reformed.
 Those loyal to Robles were promoted, and Franco was made Chief of Staff.
 Stanley Payne believes that in the perspective of contemporary European history the repression of the 1934 revolution was relatively mild and that the key leaders of the rebellion were treated with leniency.
-There were no mass killing after the fighting was over as was in the case of the suppression of the Paris Commune or the Russian 1905 revolution; all death sentences were commuted aside from two, army sergeant and deserter Diego Vásquez, who fought alongside the miners, and a worker known as "El Pichilatu" who had committed serial killings.
+There were no mass killings after the fighting was over as had been in the case of the suppression of the Paris Commune or the Russian 1905 revolution; all death sentences were commuted aside from two, army sergeant and deserter Diego Vásquez, who fought alongside the miners, and a worker known as "El Pichilatu" who had committed serial killings.
 Little effort was actually made to suppress the organisations that had carried out the insurrection, resulting in most being functional again by 1935.
 Support for fascism was minimal and did not increase, while civil liberties were restored in full by 1935, after which the revolutionaries had a generous opportunity to pursue power through electoral means.